 The Communications Center is responsible for taking calls and dispatching personnel.
 Campus police dispatchers are the initial contact from the public for the police department.
 The dispatchers answer incoming telephone calls from 10-digit non-emergency business lines, 9-1-1 emergency phone lines as well as multiple police radio frequencies and monitor several non-police campus frequencies.
 The Communications Center monitors other surrounding agency's radio frequencies for the purpose of providing mutual aid.
 In addition, the campus fire alarm system is monitored at the Communications Center.
-The police dispatchers also handle the records management function for the department as well as receive service calls such as room unlocks.
+The police dispatchers also handle the records management function for the department.

 The dispatchers also have the capability of utilizing various County, State, and National Criminal Justice Databases that significantly assist police officers with their vehicle traffic stops and criminal investigations.